nMPyC/nmpyc/docs/source/example/pendel.rst

    R = 4*nmpyc.eye(1)
    objective = nmpyc.objective.LQP(Q, R)

-Again, we use the LQP method to exploit the linear structure of the problem later.
+Again, we use the LQP method to exploit the linear quadratic structure of the problem later.

 In terms of the constraints we assume the state constraints